 LFS welcomes married couples of all faiths, races, sexual orientation, and backgrounds to apply for domestic adoption who do not have a criminal history.
 The state of Colorado requires that adoptive applicants must be Colorado residents and at least 21 years of age or older.

 - Meet with an LFS counselor in your area to discuss whether domestic adoption is right for you.

-- Once you are accepted into the program, your worker will contact you to set up interview times with your family.
+- Once you are accepted into the program, your counselor will contact you to set up interview times with your family.
 You will need to meet a minimum of three times.

-- The home study is conducted and completed.
+- A home study is conducted and completed.